puppetlabs/puppet-docs/source/guides/configuring.markdown

 See the [PuppetDB manual](/puppetdb/0.9/) for more information.

+### `routes.yaml`

+This file overrides configuration settings involving indirector termini, and allows termini to be set in greater detail than `puppet.conf` allows.

+This file should be a YAML hash.
+Each top level key should be the name of a run mode (master, agent, user), and its value should be another hash.
+Each key of these second-level hashes should be the name of an indirection, and its value should be another hash.
+The only keys allowed in these third-level hashes are `terminus` and `cache`.
+The value of each of these keys should be the name of a valid terminus for the indirection.

+Example:

+    ---
+    master:
+      facts:
+        terminus: puppetdb
+        cache: yaml

 ### `autosign.conf`

 The `autosign.conf` file (located at `/etc/puppet/autosign.conf` by default, and configurable with the `autosign` setting) is a list of certnames or certname globs (one per line) whose certificate requests will automatically be signed.